salenju/react-demos/src/DiffConten-old.md

 Over 15 years of experience in Marketing, with more than 10 years focusing on digital marketing Built a strong online identity for various organizations throughout his career A graduate of Staffordshire University and a HubSpot certified professional

+Office Environment
+Marine Online provide employees with a safe and comfortable working environment in all our offices; namely Singapore, Shenzhen and Hong Kong.
+Our offices are located in prime locations with great views of the city’s skyline.

+Multiculturalism
+Employees of Marine Online come from diverse cultures and nationalities.
+With our various backgrounds and religious beliefs, Marine Online creates a working environment that encourages the cultivation of equality, embracing the differences of one another.

+Employees' Activities
+Join us
+Connect and transform the maritime industry together.
+Reach out to us with your CV via Email.
+View all open positions here .